 First stop: Bath

-A definite highlight of this tour (I like food!) was that lunch was included, in a gorgeous little pub in a picturesque village in the Cotswolds.
-So picturesque in fact, that while we were there a feature film was in the process of being shot on the main street.
+I’ll also add a little bit here about Castle Combe, a picturesque village in the Cotswolds, so you can decide if you’d like to visit it yourself.
+As I mentioned, it’s very picturesque.
+So much so in fact, that while we were there a feature film was in the process of being shot on the main street.

-And of course, that pub, where we had a lovely two course meal, in between which I dashed around taking pictures and trying to catch the moments of sun that the day was at that point attempting to bestow upon us.
+And of course, it has a lovely pub, where we had a fantastic two course meal, in between which I dashed around taking pictures and trying to catch the moments of sun that the day was at that point attempting to bestow upon us.

 Beyond being pretty, Lacock is also interesting for two more reasons, both of which revolve around Lacock Abbey, a 13th century country house in the heart of Lacock.